ss108/ss108/README.md

 # Welcome to Samier's GitHub

 I'm a software engineer --> lawyer --> software engineer.
-Currently contributing to open source with the [Free Law Project](https://github.com/freelawproject) while I look for a full-time role.
+I currently work at Trellis, a legal tech startup.

 ## Basics of my CV